dmbarbour/glas/docs/GlasDesign.md

 A binary tree can easily represent a pair `(a, b)`, either type `(a + b)`, or unit `()`.

 However, glas systems often favor labeled data as more human meaningful and openly extensible.
-Labels can be encoded into a *path* into the tree, where each path encodes a symbol using null-terminated UTF-8.
-For example, label 'data' would be encoded into the path `01100100 01100001 01110100 01100001 00000000` where '0' and '1' respectively represent following the left or right branch.
+Labels can be encoded into a *path* into the tree.
+For example, 'data' might be encoded as UTF-8 into the path '01100100 01100001 01110100 01100001' where '0' and '1' represent left and right branches into a binary tree.

-A dictionary such as `(height:180, weight:200)` may have many such paths, implementing a [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
-An open variant would instead have exactly one label.
+A dictionary such as `(height:180, weight:200, ...)` contains many labeled values, implementing a [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
+To support iteration over dictionary keys, we'll add a NULL separator '00000000' between the label and data.
+That is, the ':' is actually encoded as a NULL, and NULL should not appear within labels.
+A labeled variant type is effectively a dictionary that contains exactly one label from a known set.

-To efficiently represent labeled data, non-branching path fragments must be compactly encoded.
+To efficiently represent dictionaries and variants, we must compactly encode non-branching sequences of bits.
 A viable runtime representation is closer to:

         type Tree = (Stem * Node)       // as a struct type Stem = uint64              // encoding 0..63 bits
         type Node =
             | Leaf
             | Branch of Tree * Tree     // branch point
-            | Stem64 of uint64 * Node   // all 64 bits
+            | Stem64 of uint64 * Node   // all 64 bits!

         Stem Encoding (0 ..
 63 bits)
             10000..0     0 bits